Gellybean/Mathfinder-Bot/README.md

 This is a big work in progress, with plenty of room for improvement.
 Please feel free to let me know what you think on here or Discord.
 The [**Command Reference**](https://github.com/Gellybean/Mathfinder-Bot/wiki) should help you with basic usage.

 ## Getting Started
-**NOTE**—If you don't want to manage the many variables on a default statblock, you can just start using [`/eval`](https://github.com/Gellybean/Mathfinder-Bot/wiki/eval), it will generate an empty statblock automatically.
+**NOTE**—If you don't want to manage the many variables that comes with a default statblock, you can just start using [`/eval`](https://github.com/Gellybean/Mathfinder-Bot/wiki/eval), it will generate an empty statblock automatically.

 To create a character, use the [`/char`](https://github.com/Gellybean/Mathfinder-Bot/wiki/char) command with the `New` action.